chicks-net/fbdata-forensics/README.md

 Working:

-* search timeline for keywords
-* read messages into sqlite database
-* search database for keywords
+* show counts of various database records

 More features are [planned](TODO.md).